Grandpa: Let me guess you saved some guy's life, and he's trying to make it up to you by being your slave.

 - A minor version in Star★Twinkle Pretty Cure.
 Elena/Cure Soliel helps out Yuni/Cure Cosmo in rescuing Fuwa from the Notraiders due to the fact that part of that episode's plot was caused by Yuni.
 When Yuni immediately goes back to her Aloof Ally status and tries to bail once the day is saved, Elena stops her from leaving.
 When Yuni casually mentions that she's in Elena's debt, Elena immediately invokes this to get her to stop running and officially become the team's Sixth Ranger.

-- A flashback in Kaguya-sama: Love Is War revealed that Kaguya saved the Mass Media Club president about a year before the story began, with her mentioning to Hayasaka that she only did it so that she'd owe her a favor in the future (this was during the height of her Ice Queen days).
+- A flashback in Kaguya-sama: Love is War revealed that Kaguya saved the Mass Media Club president from drowning about a year before the story began, with her mentioning to Hayasaka that she only did it so that she'd owe her a favor in the future (this was during the height of her Ice Queen days).
 We Want to Talk About Kaguya implies that she cashed in this favor to insure the Mass Media Club's support in Shirogane's reelection.